-26 Beatnik Slang Words and Phrases We Should All Start Using
+26 Beatnik Slang Phrases You Should Start Using

 Plenty of phrases from the first self-described hipster generation have lasted into modern conversation: people still get bent out of shape, annoying people bug us and muscular guys are still built, just to scan the b-words.
 Here are 26 words and phrases that don't get much use today, but are worth sneaking into conversation.

 1. A shape in a drape